A timeline of the Dakota Access oil pipeline | Taiwan News

 April 2016 — Opponents establish a camp at the confluence of the Cannonball and Missouri rivers in southern North Dakota for peaceful protest.
 Camps in the area would later swell to thousands of people.

-July 2016 — The U.S. Army Corps of Engineers grants pipeline permits at more than 200 water crossings.
-The Standing Rock Sioux sues a day later.
+July 2016 — The Army Corps of Engineers grants pipeline permits at more than 200 water crossings.
+The Standing Rock Sioux sues.
 The Cheyenne River Sioux later join the lawsuit as plaintiffs.

 Aug.
 10 — North Dakota authorities make the first arrests of protesters.
 The total has since surpassed 600, including actress Shailene Woodley and Green Party presidential candidate Jill Stein.